Ambassador Earl N. “Phil” Phillips, Jr., Chair

 Chapel Hill, North Carolina

-Kim’s interest in student engagement has shaped her career commitment to help build collaborative learning experiences and innovative curriculum initiatives at both secondary schools and institutions of higher learning.
+Kim Phillips co-founded the Phillips Ambassadors Program in 2007.
+Her interest in student engagement has shaped her career commitment to help build collaborative learning experiences and innovative curriculum initiatives at both secondary schools and institutions of higher learning.
 A graduate of Duke University, where she received her B.A., M.A. and was a Ph.D. candidate in History, she has worked for the last fifteen years with The University of North Carolina, Chapel Hill, on campus internationalization efforts.
-She has focused primarily on undergraduate opportunities abroad, specifically addressing issues of access and affordability, experiential learning and strategic global program expansion.
+Kim has focused primarily on undergraduate opportunities abroad, specifically addressing issues of access and affordability, experiential learning and strategic global program expansion.
 As co-founder of the Phillips Ambassadors Program, she has had the opportunity and privilege to work closely with university administration, faculty and students across campus.
-Additionally, she has enjoyed serving on a variety of advisory boards including the UNC Board of Visitors, Playmakers Repertory Company, UNC Press, The Ronald McDonald House, Kidzu Museum and Full Frame Film Festival.
+Additionally, Kim has enjoyed serving on a variety of advisory boards including the UNC Board of Visitors, Playmakers Repertory Company, UNC Press, The Ronald McDonald House, Kidzu Museum and Full Frame Film Festival.

 Rudi Colloredo-Mansfeld, Ph.D.